 What visible fields are recommended on my forms?

 We recommend limiting the visible fields on your forms to no more than 5 fields which include the First Name, Last Name, Phone, Email, and Company.
 Having these fields will give SmartForms the critical information that we need to provide you with optimal data when a user fills out a form.
 This will also make sure that the form does not become excessive in length, promoting a higher form completion rate.

 It is also highly recommended to have any autofill or prefill options disabled for your visible fields to make sure that the visiting user is interacting with all the fields that SmartForms uses to pull data.

 What fields are required in my forms?

-In order for a form to work properly with Smartforms, it will need to have the hidden field "LS_ConfidenceLevel" listed on the form.
-If you are also using any of the Leadspace contact enrichment (CE) fields, you will need "LS_CE_Status" added as a hidden field as well.
+In order for a form to work properly with Smartforms, it will need to have the hidden field "LS_ConfidenceLevel" listed on the form as well as LS Company or LS Site Company.
+SmartForms needs a company field to append in order for it to work.

 For visible fields, you will need to have "Company" listed on the form for SmartForms to work properly with our standard configuration.
 You can choose all other hidden fields that best suit your need from the Data Dictionary, though we do provide some recommended fields further below.

 My leads have been enriched; how do I sort them?

 It is a good idea to set up rules in your Marketing Automation Platform that flag/sort records based on Confidence Level.
 You could, for example, trigger a notification to your team when a new record receives a Confidence Level of "Review", or automatically update empty standard fields with newly appended values for records that receive a "User" or "Pass" in the Confidence Level.

 What sources are your inferred data coming from?

 LinkedIn, Crunchbase, and other providers.